 “Slack helped blur the lines within our organizational structure.
 Our Slack-led AMAs not only give individual employees more access to executive leadership, they also give executives an opportunity to collect real-time feedback.”

 Deploying Slack in record time with a digital war room

 Pockets of Lockheed Martin had been using Slack since 2016.
 So when the organization began its digital transformation in earnest, Slack was already part of its toolkit.
 Several thousand people were using the platform, and it was starting to catch fire across the company, according to Tim Lewis, the director of digital workplace services at Lockheed Martin.

 Then, along came the pandemic—an unexpected accelerant.
-When Covid-19 rendered most of Lockheed Martin’s workforce remote, the company turned to Slack as its digital HQ.
+When Covid-19 rendered most of Lockheed Martin’s workforce remote, the company turned to Slack as its productivity platform.
 Over the course of one weekend, Misty Anderson, a messaging products manager at Lockheed Martin, and her colleagues deployed the collaboration platform across the entire company.

 “We hadn’t planned on rolling it out that quickly, but we had an urgent need to do so,” Anderson says.
 “And that’s one of the big benefits of using Slack: You can get it in your end users’ hands at a very large scale, very quickly.”

 During the early months of the pandemic, the IT team, which was largely responsible for the rapid deployment, set up a 24/7 war room in Slack.
 This dedicated channel served as the primary rally point for hundreds of teammates around the world.
 Here, they reported for work, provided critical updates, and shared information between shifts so projects could continue moving forward.

 “The Slack war room became a lifesaver,” Lewis says.
 “It allowed us to break down barriers around time and location to co-manage action items.
 It really helped to drive efficiency and speed in our operations.”